-The Wageningen Alumni Chapter China is established to engage alumni in China with one another and with Wageningen University.
-Enthusiastic Wageningen Alumni were actively involved in making the Wageningen Alumni Chapter China possible and continue to be active in the Supervisory Board and Executive Board.
+The Wageningen Alumni Chapter China is established to engage alumni in China with one another and with Wageningen University & Research (WUR).
+Enthusiastic Wageningen Alumni are actively involved in making the Wageningen Alumni Chapter China possible and continue to be active in the Supervisory Board and Executive Board.

-At the launch of the chapter on 2 December 2014 prof. Louise O. Fresco (President of the Executive Board of Wageningen UR) stresses the importance of continuing the dialogue with alumni in China and elsewhere.
+At the launch of the Alumni Chapter China on 2 December 2014 prof. dr. Louise O. Fresco (president of the Executive Board of WUR) stressed the importance of continuing the dialogue with alumni in China and elsewhere.
 "An alumni chapter provides very good means to re-establish the relationships now and in the future".

 Wageningen University and Research is now on WeChat.
 The official account name is 瓦赫宁根科技.